 I hope everyone has a great snowy weekend and stays nice and warm!
 I know I am!
 I'll be cozied up reading a book most of this weekend :)

-"Would "determination" be a good trait for my character?" and I'd say "Well, let's see, do you remember any events in the book that would have shown your character being determined?" and then I would see their faces light up and they'd say "Yeah!
+For the past two weeks we have been focusing on analyzing characters in fiction.
+This past week we started putting what we have learned into action with character analysis projects!
+These took a lot of hard work from the students but they turned out great!
+We worked on using evidence from the text to support our opinions about characters in our reading group books.
+These kids filled their books with sticky notes, marking each and every page when they found evidence.
+They would come up to me and ask: "Would "determination" be a good trait for my character?" and I'd say "Well, let's see, do you remember any events in the book that would have shown your character being determined?" and then I would see their faces light up and they'd say "Yeah!
 I remember a part!
 It was back in the beginning when he/she......." and so on.
 I got so much joy from seeing them all beginning to make connections in literature and truly begin to have conversations with their books.
 When I told them they would be having conversations with their books they all looked at me like I was crazy, but by the end of the week I am sure they all understood what I meant.
+One of the projects that the students had fun with was when we made Character Selfies!
+The kiddos had to imagine that they were a character from their book and think about what that character would have taken a selfie of.
+They had to decide what their character's mood would be and why that particular event would have been important enough to that character to document it with a selfie.
+Here are some of the results:

 We also made character word clouds with the traits describing the characters we chose!
 They turned out great and the kids really put a lot of thought into them!